mddazure/vpn-traffic-selector-snat/README.md

       do wr mem
       do reload

-- The device will now reboot; when completed log in, en Enable mode and Configuration mode again.
+- The device will now reboot; when completed log in, enter Enable mode and Configuration mode again.

 Retrieve the public ip's of both Cisco 8000V's: